If a Person Is Aware of Risk and Still Takes a Chance of Harm, Does the Person Lose the Right to Sue?

 Understanding the Duty of Care Owed As Per Occupier Liability Law Including Issues Involving Risks Willingly Assumed

-Owners, tenants, contractors, and other individual persons or corporate entities that hold care and control of premises, as occupier's of premises, whether present at the premises or otherwise, owe a duty of care to all persons, with exception for those persons who willingly accept certain risks or those persons who are trespassing while engaged in criminal activity.
+Persons whom are owners or tenants of premises as well as contractors hired to maintain premises, among others, whether such persons are human persons or entity persons bestowed with the care and control of premises owe a general duty of care to all other persons.
+The general duty of care is owed with very few exceptions; however, exceptions do arise for those persons who willingly accept risk of injury or damage or for those persons who were engaging in criminal activity while trespassing.
 For circumstances where the duty of care is owed, the owners, tenants, contractors, or others bestowed with the duty of care must take reasonable care to prevent injury or damage to others.

 3 (1) An occupier of premises owes a duty to take such care as in all the circumstances of the case is reasonable to see that persons entering on the premises, and the property brought on the premises by those persons are reasonably safe while on the premises.